 V. Acceptance Letters are Mailed

-Acceptance letters will be mailed out soon after the interview.
+You will be notified of your acceptance into our program with an email from Anne Ciganko.
+Emails will be sent out soon after the interview.
 Candidates typically are notified around the winter holidays.

 Am I Right for the MUST program?